teufelsGmbH/pxa_pm_importer/README.md

 ###### Source

 Source is responsible for reading data from different sources.
 Currently extension support two import sources:

+!!! **It's possible to have multiple source**.
+Script will run imports for each source.

 - `Pixelant\PxaPmImporter\Service\Source\CsvSource`
 - `Pixelant\PxaPmImporter\Service\Source\ExcelSource`